developer-delta/curriculum/lesson-6-js-conditionals.md

 **Booyah functionality!!**

-> Try and add a conditional to check if a user wants decaf or regular!

 We can use another feature of `conditionals` called `else if` if we want to have multiple options.
 What if somebody wants a dairy alternative creamer?

 ```javascript